Wlodarski/DR-Altimeter/README.md

 #### Some features

 - Fully configurable with an .ini file
+- Adaptive multilingual interface (English and French, so far)
 - Predictions both produced in graphical and text format;
 - Text results can be automatically posted to a [Slack](https://slack.com) chat room, therefore to a smartphone;
 - Command line options, useful notably to create shortcuts and scheduled tasks (Windows equivalent of a cron job)